karmatr0n/karmatr0n.github.io/_posts/2023-06-06-async-domain_enum.md

 ---
 layout: post
-title: "Asynchronous Domain Resolver in Rust"
+title: "Asynchronous Domain Enumerator in Rust"
 date:  2023-06-06 18:47:00
 tags:  domain networking dns resolver rust async
 ---

-In this post I will show you a Rust application to resolve domains asynchronously using DNS queries with the A and AAAA DNS record types to identify if the domain is resolving or not.
-This can be useful to identify if an domain is available, and to enumerate domains or subdomains via brute forcing.
+In this post I will show you a Rust application to enumerate domains asynchronously using DNS queries with the A and AAAA DNS record types to identify if the domain is resolving or not.
+This can be useful to identify if an domain is available or enumerate domains or subdomains via brute forcing.

-This also can be performed with tools like [massdns](https://github.com/blechschmidt/massdns) or bash scripts using the dig or host commands, but I wanted to learn how to do a basic version of those tools using Rust.
+This also could be performed with tools like [massdns](https://github.com/blechschmidt/massdns) or bash scripts using the dig or host commands, but I wanted to learn how to do a basic version of that kind of tools with Rust.

 Example to look up for the example.com domain:
 {% highlight bash linenos %}